-- 1. Basic Fishing License - Saltwater Fishing License - An Offshore Landing Permit is required of all anglers, except those anglers on a paid for-hire trip where the captain possesses an Offshore Landing Permit, (free of charge) including those not normally required to have a fishing license to possess tunas, billfish, swordfish, amberjacks, groupers, snappers, dolphinfish, wahoo and cobia. - The Offshore Landing Permit can be found on the LDWF website at www.wlf.la.gov/rolp or through Smartphone applications.
+- 1. Basic Fishing License - 2.
+Saltwater Fishing License - Permit (ROLP) is required of all anglers, EXCEPT those anglers on a paid for-hire trip where the captain possesses a Recreational Offshore Landing Permit, or those anglers that are under the age of 16, (free of charge) including those not normally required to have a fishing license to possess tunas, billfish, swordfish, amberjacks, groupers, hinds, snappers, dolphinfish, wahoo and cobia. - Permit can be found on the LDWF website at https://rolp.wlf.la.gov or through Smartphone applications.
 The iPhone app can be downloaded free of charge from the App Store by searching for the Louisiana Recreational Offshore Landing Permits App.
 The Android app can also be downloaded free of charge from the Google Play Store by searching for LDWF Recreational Offshore Landing Permits App.